Weekday Gospel Reflection

 8 "Then he said to his servants, 'The wedding is ready, but those who were invited weren't worthy.
 9 Go therefore to the intersections of the highways, and as many as you may find, invite to the marriage feast.'
 10 Those servants went out into the highways, and gathered together as many as they found, both bad and good.
 The wedding was filled with guests.
 11 But when the king came in to see the guests, he saw there a man who didn't have on wedding clothing, 12 and he said to him, 'Friend, how did you come in here not wearing wedding clothing?'
 He was speechless.
 13 Then the king said to the servants, 'Bind him hand and foot, take him away, and throw him into the outer darkness; there is where the weeping and grinding of teeth will be.'
 14 For many are called, but few chosen."

 In this passage, Jesus told the parable of the Wedding Feast for the King's Son.
 In ancient culture, if the son of a king wed, tradition dictated a feast for the general populace given by the king.
-Like pagan feasts sponsored by the wealthy in a city, the wedding of a heir to the throne involved sacrifices to the deity (or deities) of the city-state and a communion feast with said god(s) as a blessing on the royal couple and the kingdom.
-If tradition demanded a feast, so it also required attendance by all.
+Like pagan feasts sponsored by the wealthy in a city, the wedding of an heir to the throne involved sacrifices to the deity (or deities) of the city-state and a communion feast with said god(s) as a blessing on the royal couple and the kingdom.
+If tradition demanded a feast, it also required attendance by all.
 If the notice went out that all was ready, people made plans to attend.

 In the honor-shame society of the ancient world, non-attendance was an insult to the ruler.
 Hazing, mugging and killing his messengers were acts of rebellion; honor (and the good of order in the realm) demanded retribution.